Jefferson Barracks History

 1912

 Interestingly, Colonel Wood, the JB Base Commander at the time, missed the initial jump and asked Berry to repeat the feat.
-Berry, however, declined the request.
+Berry, however, respectfully declined the request.

 Jefferson Barracks Heritage Foundation - 96 Worth Road, Saint Louis, MO 63125